tgroechel/W18-280/lab01-setup/README.md

 - Recommend Computing for Computer Scientists class (EECS 398 I believe) if you want to just be more comfortable around a computer/terminal/linux etc.

 ## Worksheet
-No worksheet this week...
+- No worksheet this week...
+- Will be worksheet next week

-## Project 1
+## Project 1 Tips
 - Setup is tricky, come to OH if you are struggling
 - Tests and why
 - LOOK AT THE REQUIRES CLAUSE FOR TESTING

-## Extra if ya'll want
-- Vectors
-- Pass by reference
-- git
-- gdb?

 ## Closing Time